Kellen Auditorium, 66 Fifth Avenue, New York City

 Alfred Zollinger is co-principal of Matter Practice, an architecture and exhibition design firm founded with Sandra Wheeler.
 Matter has completed a range of public projects including exhibition designs for the National Building Museum, Cooper-Hewitt Museum, and International Center of Photography, as well as several residential projects.
 The practice maintains its own prototyping and custom fabrication shop and is characterized by Zollinger’s early training as a precision machinist and interest in making as a mode of critical inquiry. he studied architecture at Rhode Island School of Design, and completed his post-professional studies at Cranbrook Academy of Art, where he was designer and fabrication specialist on a number of widely published projects completed by the Cranbrook Architecture Office.
 He has taught at RISD for three years and at Parsons since 2006.

-AFTER TASTE 2 was organized by Kent Kleinman and Lois Weinthal of the Department of Architecture, Interior Design and Lighting at Parsons The New School for Design and made possible with the support of the Office of the Dean, Parson The New School for Design.
+AFTER TASTE 2 was organized by Kent Kleinman and Lois Weinthal of the Department of Architecture, Interior Design and Lighting at Parsons School of Design and made possible with the support of the Office of the Dean, Parsons School of Design.

 Friday 6-8pm, Tishman Auditorium, University Center, 63 Fifth Avenue, New York City